devkitPro/deko3d/Primer.md

 Field      | Default   | Description
 -----------|-----------|------------------
-`userData` | NULL      | User specified data to be passed to callback `cbError`  | NULL      | Optional callback used when deko3d detects an unrecoverable error `cbAlloc`  | NULL      | Optional callback used when deko3d needs to allocate memory `cbFree`   | NULL      | Optional callback used when deko3d needs to free allocated memory `flags`    | See below | Device creation flags (see below)
+`userData` | NULL      | User specified data to be passed to the callbacks `cbDebug`  | NULL      | Optional callback used by the debug version of the library.
+`cbAlloc`  | NULL      | Optional callback used when deko3d needs to allocate memory `cbFree`   | NULL      | Optional callback used when deko3d needs to free allocated memory `flags`    | See below | Device creation flags (see below)